-Charge exchange spectroscopy (CXS) is a mature visible spectroscopy diagnostic for measuring the ion temperature and rotation from Doppler broadened and shifted spectral lines [1, 2].
+Charge exchange spectroscopy (CXS) is a mature visible spectroscopy diagnostic technique for measuring the ion temperature and rotation from Doppler broadened and shifted spectral lines [1, 2].
 Traditionally tokamak walls have incorporated carbon based plasma facing components, giving rise to appreciable carbon concentrations in the plasma.
-The C VI $n = 8 \rightarrow 7$ 529 nm transition, driven by charge exchange (CX) from the heating neutral beam, then provides a radially localised emission source from fully stripped ions.
-Other low Z ions such as H/D, He, Be, N, Ne and Ar have also been used for visible charge exchange spectroscopy [3, 2].
+The C VI $n = 8 \rightarrow 7529$ nm transition, driven by charge exchange (CX) from the heating neutral beam, then provides a radially localised emission source from fully stripped ions.
+Other low Z ions such as H/D, He, Be, N, Ne and Ar have also been used for visible CXS [2, 3].

-The walls in the next generation tokamak ITER will be made from tungsten and beryllium due to fears of tritium retention in carbon.
+The walls in ITER will be made from tungsten and beryllium due to fears of tritium retention in carbon.
 Consequently an ITER-like wall (ILW) was also installed on the JET tokamak in 2011 [4].
 Since the introduction of the ILW on JET, carbon CX measurements have become challenging due to:

-- Reduced carbon concentrations leading to weaker emission intensity. - Edge W I and W II nuisance emission lines polluting the carbon spectral region [5]. - W39+ and W46+ CX emissions overlapping with the carbon emission at moderate to high electron temperatures and tungsten densities.
+- · Reduced carbon concentrations leading to weaker emission intensity. - Edge W I and W II nuisance emission lines polluting the carbon spectral region [5].

+• W39+ and W46+ CX emissions overlapping with the carbon emission at moderate to high electron temperatures and tungsten densities.

+When the core tungsten concentration is high, the newly identified tungsten CX transitions dominate the carbon CX emission and the edge tungsten nuisance lines.
 Several strategies have been developed at JET to overcome the shortcomings in the carbon measurements.
 Recently the CXS diagnostic on JET was upgraded to provide simultaneous dual view measurements from 3 different spectral regions, using 6 spectrometers to enhance the flexibility and reliability of the measurement [6].
 Typically CX emission regions for carbon + neon, helium + beryllium and deuterium [7] are monitored.
 Neon is now regularly injected on JET and has become the most utilised impurity for measuring the ion temperature and rotation.

-Tungsten (Z=74) is only partially stripped of electrons at typical fusion electron temperatures and therefore radiative losses can be significant.
-A broad range of charge states are present in a JET plasma, with low charge ions in the edge to highly charged ions ($q \approx 60$) in the core.
+Tungsten (Z = 74) is only partially stripped of electrons at typical fusion electron temperatures and therefore radiative losses can be significant.
+A broad range of charge states are present in a JET plasma, with low charge ions in the edge to highly charged ions ( $q \approx 60$ ) in the core.
 The majority of the power radiated from tungsten occurs at significantly higher frequencies than visible light, however visible transitions also exist.
-In section 2 observations of visible tungsten CX transitions between high principal quantum number states are presented and discussed.
+In section 2 visible tungsten CX transitions between high principal quantum number states are identified for the first time and their implications discussed.
 Then in section 3 the 21 suspected magnetic dipole transitions observed so far on JET are tabulated, with some newly observed and others that have been theoretically predicted [8, 9], observed on the LHD stellarator [10] or on electron beam ion trap (EBIT) devices [11, 12].